-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator No of traffic challans per month for unauthorized parking Numb er/mon th This suggest the adequacy or otherwise of parking spaces on different locations For different locations in the city Quarter
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator No of traffic challans per year for unauthorized parking Numb er/mon th This suggest the adequacy or otherwise of parking spaces on different locations For different locations in the city Quarter

-Data Required for calculation Unit Input data As of June 2014 Department Remarks Average number of challans in a quarter for unauthorized parking Numb ers/qu arter Refer note 1 Refer Note 2 To be collected from traffic police/ transport department for various locations.
-This suggests the most visited area and least visited area as far as vehicle parking is concerned.
+Data Required for As of 30 June calculation Unit Input data 2014 Department Remarks Average number of challans in a year for unauthorized parking Numb ers/qu arter To be collected from traffic police/ transport department for various locations.
+This suggests the most visited area and least visited area as far as unaumorized parking arter 6403 6403 vehicle parking is concerned.